-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 3.)
 Sequel

-What it does: Re-engineering life’s essential products – starting with tampons.
+What it does: Re-engineering life’s essential products – starting with tampons

 Website: thesequelisbetter.com